History Of Cowtown

 Cowtown Rodeo is unique in the fact that they not only have produced rodeos all over the East Coast, from Rutland, Vermont to Raleigh, North Carolina, but also raise most of their bucking stock.
 The bucking horses you see today are the grandsons and granddaughters of those you might have seen in the early 1970’s.
 In 1984 & 1985, Cowtown Rodeo was very proud to have one of their bulls named PRCA “Bucking Bull of the Year”.

 Grant and Betsy live on the “home ranch” and are carrying on the tradition of Cowtown Rodeo.
 Grant runs the daily operations while Betsy secretaries the rodeos.
-She is past president of the First Frontier Rodeo Circuit and she oversaw the entire rodeo circuit here in the northeast.
-She travels many times over the year conducting business at the NFR in Las Vegas, Nevada and at the RAM National Circuit Finals Rodeo in Kissimmee, FL.
+Betsy is past president of the First Frontier Rodeo Circuit and she oversaw the entire rodeo circuit here in the northeast.
+She has traveled all over the U.S. promoting Cowtown Rodeo, and still conducts business at the NFR in Las Vegas every year.

 Grant and Betsy have two daughters: Courtney and Katy, who are the fifth generation of Cowtown Rodeo.
 Courtney is married to Jake Morehead of the Three Hills Rodeo Company in Bernard, Iowa.
 They have three children, Sam, Lily, and Cade.
-Courtney and Jake continue the rodeo tradition in the Midwest.
+Courtney and Jake continue the rodeo tradition, in Iowa, owning and operating Three Hills Rodeo.
 Katy lives just down the road from the “home ranch” and is married to RJ Griscom.
 They have two children, Nathan and Olivia.
-Katy and RJ continue to follow in the footsteps of the generations before them keeping the traditions of Cowtown Rodeo alive.
+Katy and RJ continue to follow in the footsteps of the generations before them keeping family tradition alive.
+RJ and Katy now operate Cowtown Rodeo on a daily basis since taking the reins in 2020.